 The images above show the position of the UK thunderstorms storms on the Saturday and Sunday evening, shortly before sunset.
 In the left image from 26 May, the line of storms lie across south west England.
 The right hand image from the evening of 27 May show the storms stretching between London and North Wales.
 The backgrounds are visible channel images from Meteosat-11, a geostationary satellite operated by EUMETSAT.
 These are overlaid with lightning strikes detected by a Met Office designed, ground-based, lightning detection network, known as ATDnet.
 Each strike appears as a coloured cross.
 The colours correspond to the time elapsed since the strike.
 That weekend, ATDnet detected over 15,500 lighting strikes over land in the UK.
-For more details of how we detect lightning, see https://www.metoffice.gov.uk/learning/storms/thunder-and-lightning/lightning.
+Find out more about how we detect lightning.

 Credits: Met Office (images and ATDnet data) , EUMETSAT (satellite data).

 April 2018: View of an Atlantic depression from two Geostationary satellites

 This Atlantic low pressure system to the West of the UK demonstrates the different viewpoints of two weather satellites in a geostationary orbit.
 Both images are taken at the same time by satellite instruments over 55,000 km apart.